Home Latest PDF of SAA-C03: AWS Certified Solutions Architect - Associate

 * Create an RDS event subscription and send the notifications to AWS Lambda.
 Configure the Lambda function to fan out the event notifications to multiple Amazon SQS queues to update the processing system.

 * Create an RDS event subscription and send the notifications to Amazon SNS.
-Configure the SNS subject to fan out the event notifications to multiple Amazon SQS queues.
+Configure the SNS Topic to fan out the event notifications to multiple Amazon SQS queues.
 Process the data using Lambda functions.

 References: https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Integrating.Lambda.h tml